auth0/docs/articles/users/search.md

 When running user searches:

-* Use an immediately consistent endpoint during authentication pipeline
+* Use an immediately consistent endpoint during authentication processes
 * Use exact match searches (with the `raw` subfield) whenever possible
 * Use a well-known schema for metadata:
   * Use consistent data types for properties